-We inspected copies of all bank deposit slips for the fiscal year and observed no deposits which appeared to be proceeds of bank loans, bonds, or like indebtedness.
+We obtained copies of all bank deposit slips for the fiscal year and identified no deposits that appeared to be proceeds of bank loans, bonds, or like indebtedness.

 Advances and Bonuses

 12. Obtain the list of payroll disbursements and meeting minutes of the governing board, if applicable.
 Scan these documents to identify and report whether there are any payments or approval of payments to employees that may constitute bonuses, advances, or gifts.